 Cimon Medical AS is the company that developed RescueDoppler, and NTNU is responsible for the management of the research project.

-We encourage you to carefully read this information and take the time you need to consider your participation.
+We encourage you to carefully read this information and take the time you need to consider the patient's participation.
 The study physician can address any questions you may have.

 WHAT DOES PARTICIPATION IN THIS STUDY ENTAIL FOR YOU?